Bacon-Braised Green Beans

 Directions

 1. Heat bacon in a large Dutch oven over medium-high heat and cook, stirring frequently, until fat has rendered and bacon is beginning to crisp, about 6 minutes.
-Add onions, garlic, and pepper flakes and cook, stirring, until onions are softened but not browned, about 8 minutes.
+Add onion, garlic, and pepper flakes and cook, stirring, until onions are softened but not browned, about 8 minutes.
 Season with salt and pepper.

 Crisping bacon pieces in a Dutch oven